A Survey on 3D Skeleton-Based Action Recognition Using Learning Method: 3D SAR With Deep Learning

-Those CNN-based methods commonly represent a skeleton sequence as an image by encoding temporal dynamics and skeleton joints simply as rows and columns respectively, as a consequence, only the neighboring joints within the convolutional kernel will be considered to learn co-occurrence feature, that's to say, some latent corelation that related to all joints may be ignored, so CNN could not learn the corresponding and useful feature.
-Chao and Qiaoyong \cite{Chao2018Co} utilized an end-to-end framework to learn co-coourrence features with a hierarchical methodology, in which different levels of contextual information are aggregated gradually.
-Firstly point-level information is encoded independently, then they are assembled into semantic representation in both temporal and spatial domains.
+Commonly, CNN-based methods represent a skeleton sequence as an image by encoding temporal dynamics and skeleton joints as rows and columns, respectively.
+However, this simplistic approach may limit the model's ability to capture co-occurrence features, as it considers only neighboring joints within the convolutional kernel and may overlook latent correlations involving all joints.
+Consequently, CNNs might fail to learn the corresponding and useful features.
+In response to this limitation, Chao \emph{et al}.~\cite{Chao2018Co} introduced an end-to-end framework designed to learn co-occurrence features through a hierarchical methodology.
+This approach gradually aggregates different levels of contextual information, beginning with the independent encoding of point-level information, which is then assembled into semantic representations within both temporal and spatial domains.

-Besides the representation of 3D skeleton sequence, there also exists some other problems in CNN-Based thechniques, such as the size and speed of the model\cite{Yang2019Make}, the architecture of CNN(two streams or three streams\cite{Ruiz20173D}), occclutions, viewpoint changes and so on\cite{Liu2017Enhanced,Yang2019Make}.
+Besides explorations in the representation of 3D skeleton sequences, there also exist some other problems in CNN-based techniques.
+For example, to find a balance between the model size and the corresponding inference efficiency, DD-Net~\cite{yang2019make} was proposed to model double feature and double motion via CNN for efficient solutions.
+Kim \etal~\cite{soo2017interpretable} proposed to use the temporal CNN (TCN) for modeling the interpretable spatio-temporal cues~\cite{lea2017temporal}.
+As a result, the point-level feature of each joint is learned.
+In addition, two-stream and three-stream CNN-based heavy models are also proposed for improving the representation learning ability for spatial-temporal modeling~\cite{Ruiz20173D}.
 So the skeleton-based action recognition using CNN is still an open problem waiting for researchers to dig in.